18 Jan What Is In – App Chat?

 How to Determine If Your App Needs In – App Chat Or Not

 - Do you know at least one person who will be capable to manage the discussions all the time?
-It is useless to promise an interactive service and to keep users waiting for response a long period.
+It is useless to promise an interactive service and to keep users waiting for a response for a long period.
 These actions will make things worse.
-In this case keep it simple and allow customers to enjoy your app as it is.
+In this case, keep it simple and allow customers to enjoy your app as it is.

 - Do you trust your internet providers and are you absolutely sure that you will be available all the time?
 If your connection drops in a crucial moment it is possible that your customer won’t give you a second chance.
 It took you an entire strategy to win that user and now you can lose him in a second.

 If the answers to previous questions are positive, let’s go ahead and create a plan.
 First of all, think about the benefits of your app after you will implement this feature.
 In – App Chat offers a personal touch to any app.
 Suddenly people feel like there is somebody there who cares about what they have to say, and everybody feels the need to communicate something, either an impressive score in a game or an opinion about the chair bought inside a retail app.
 The urge of dialog is even higher if you have a problem and you need somebody to guide you through the complicated steps for solving your issue.
 The following snippet presents the expectations of adding this feature to Zomato, a food ordering app.

 The Difference Between In – App Chat And In – App Messaging